A non-commutative Reidemeister-Turaev torsion of homology cylinders: Abstract

 \section{Abstract}

-We compute the Reidemeister-Turaev torsion of homology cylinders which takes values in the $K_1$-group of the $I$-adic completion of the group ring $\Q\pi_1\Sigma_{g,1}$, and prove that its reduction to $\widehat{\Q\pi_1\Sigma_{g,1}}/\hat{I}^{d+1}$ is a finite-type invariant of degree $d$.
-We also show that the $1$-loop part of the LMO functor and the Enomoto-Satoh trace are written by the leading term of our torsion.
+We compute the Reidemeister-Turaev torsion of homology cylinders which takes values in the $K_1$-group of the $I$-adic completion of the group ring $\mathbb{Q}\pi_1\Sigma_{g,1}$, and prove that its reduction to $\widehat{\mathbb{Q}\pi_1\Sigma_{g,1}}/\hat{I}^{d+1}$ is a finite-type invariant of degree $d$.
+We also show that the $1$-loop part of the LMO homomorphism and the Enomoto-Satoh trace can be recovered from the leading term of our torsion.